andrenth/sequoia/README.md

 prevents you from using expressions with incompatible types

-The queries are composable and the library is extensible, currently providing drivers for MySQL/MariaDB and SQlite.
+The queries are composable and the library is extensible, currently providing drivers for MySQL/MariaDB and SQLite.

 ## Example usage